IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 You can request a {{site.data.keyword.mdms_short}} device by using the {{site.data.keyword.cloud_notm}} console.

-Requesting a {{site.data.keyword.mdms_short}} device by using the {{site.data.keyword.cloud_notm}} console is currently a beta feature.
+The new {{site.data.keyword.mdms_short}} service dashboard is currently a beta feature.
 Interested in particpating in our beta program?
-Check out
+To request access, check out [Getting access to beta]().
+{: important}

 1. In the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog) search bar, type _{{site.data.keyword.mdms_short}}_.
 2. Click the **{{site.data.keyword.mdms_short}}** tile.